Building Frontend Observability in Observe

 Real User Monitoring for Instant Insights into User Experience

-Right out of the box, Observe provides an overview of how the website is performing.
+Once we got the data flowing, we built out custom dashboards in Observe to provide an overview of how the website was performing.
 Key metrics include total page views, load-time distribution (with breakdown), and error rate.
-You can instantly slice and dice data by country, OS, browser, etc. to narrow the impact or understand performance by a specific dimension.
+The customer could slice and dice data by country, OS, browser, etc. to narrow the impact or understand performance by a specific dimension.

 Core Web Vitals is a set of metrics that measure real-world user experience for loading performance, interactivity, and visual stability of the page.
 It is not only important to keep track of Core Web Vitals for an optimal user experience, but these metrics are important contributors to Google search results.